rrakea/NeonCompiler/README.md

 -constant for constant propogation analysis

 ## Info

 Uses go 1.23.2
 Implements a SRL(0) parser from scratch

-## File Explaination:
+## File Explaination

 lexer:
 lexer.go Takes a file and generates the corresponding tokens